stevenferrer/nero/README.md

 ## Inspiration

 In search for alternative [data-access layer](https://en.wikipedia.org/wiki/Data_access_layer), we discovered [ent](https://entgo.io/), an ORM that uses *code generation* to make fluent data-access API.
-We fell in-love with the idea and that's when we started to ponder about generating *data-access layer* code that *fits our needs*.
+We fell in-love with the idea and that's when we started to ponder about generating a *data-access layer* code that would *fit our needs*.

 ## Goals